 Online Certificate Programs

 Online courses also offer flexibility.
-Asynchronous courses, those that don’t have a specific meeting time, allow students to take a course at their own pace.
+Asynchronous courses, those without a specific meeting time, allow students to take a course at their own pace.
 You can access pre-recorded content anytime and follow class discussion on comment boards.
 On the other hand, synchronous online programs are more restricted to a schedule.
 They work like in-person courses where students attend live online lectures, meet due dates, and engage in online class activities.

 Is a Certificate Program Right for You?

 If you want to learn a new skill for work, graduate certificate courses are one alternative to a master’s or professional degree.
-For instance, some companies will pay employees to get a Project Manager Professional (PMP) certificate to better equip their employees and improve workforce productivity.
+For instance, some companies will pay employees to get a Project Management Professional (PMP) certificate to better equip their employees and improve workforce productivity.

 Certificate programs are a great way to kick-start a career change.
 Some popular certificate programs for career changes include business analysis, law, human resources, and accounting.
 They are offered by professional organizations, such as the American Institute of Certified Public Accountants for accounting.

-60 for associate, 120-130 for bachelor’s, and 30-60 credits for graduate programs
+| How many credits are programs? | 15-30 credits, though requirements may vary | 4-30 credits, requirements may vary | 60 for associate, 120-130 for bachelor’s, and 30-60 credits for graduate programs |

 Benefits of a Certificate Program

+Certificates can propel students directly into the workforce with in-demand skills.
 Future success in earnings depends on the trade field you choose.
-For instance, the median earnings for a dental hygienist were $87,530 per year in 2023 according to the Bureau of Labor Statistics (BLS).
-In comparison, the median wage for cosmetologists was $35,080 in 2023 according to the BLS.
+For instance, the median annual earnings for a dental hygienist were $94,260 in 2024, according to the Bureau of Labor Statistics (BLS).
+In comparison, the median wage for cosmetologists was $35,420 in 2024, according to the BLS.

 Certificates can also complement a college degree or help a professional acquire skills to advance upward within a field.
-A marketing professional can expand his or her skillset with an InDesign certificate — often a skill needed for content marketers.
+A marketing professional can expand their skillset with niche training.
 And it pays to learn.
-A total of 77% of Coursera students reported career benefits, such as promotions, raises, and career changes.
+In Coursera’s 2025 Learner Outcomes Report, 91% of learners reported at least one positive career outcome after completing a course or program.

-Certificate programs also can save time and money.
+Certificate programs can also save time and money.
 Programs are fewer credits than full degrees and are shorter in length, so cost substantially less than a degree.

 Drawbacks of a Certificate Program